 Option 2: Create Your Own.

-Making your own unit study can be a lot of fun, and mean that you can tailor fit it to your child’s favourite subjects and interests.
+Making your own unit studies can be a lot of fun, and mean that you can tailor fit them to your child’s favourite subjects and interests.

 - Overall plans

 - Worksheets for books, videos, websites, printables, field trips, guest speakers